-- Before people started using the service a full assessment of their care needs was completed to see if they could be met by the service. - Care plans were person centred and provided staff with all the information they needed to support people.
-This included understanding people's physical, sensory, and mental health needs and ways of communicating those needs.
-The daily notes about visits to people were written in a clear respectful way. - Peoples preferences and wishes were recorded which included the gender of staff they wanted and what they liked to be called.
-A person told us, "It's a very pleasant experience being with the company." - People were involved in their care and relatives told us the service was responsive and adaptable should they need it to be.
-A family member said, "I like the fact they are so flexible, and nothing is too much trouble to change if needed."
+• Before people started using the service a full assessment of their care needs was completed to see if they could be met appropriately.

+- Care plans were person centred and provided staff with all the information they needed to support people.
+This included understanding people's physical, sensory, and mental health needs and ways of communicating those needs including their preferred language. - The daily notes about visits to people were written in a clear respectful way. - Peoples preferences and wishes were recorded which included the gender of staff they wanted and what they liked to be called.

+• People were involved in their care and relatives told us the service was responsive and adaptable should they need it to be.
+A family member said, "[Name of registered manager] has been very flexible and worked around what we needed."